cemor/show-temp-on-oled-screen/Show-Temp-On-OLED-Screen-Tutorial.md

 ## Step 1 @unplugged
 First we need to set up our OLED screen.
 Plug your OLED screen into the I2C port on your grove shield.
-Visit this part of the LEaFS website if you need to see what this looks like: ADD LINK
+Visit this part of the LEaFS website if you need to see what this looks like: https://bit.ly/build-temperature-sensor

 ## Step 2
 Let's use code to turn on our LED screen.
 Add an ``||OLED:initialize OLED||`` block to ``||basic:on start||``